-Join the Fiji Heritage & Cultural Tour for a village visit, pottery making and tapa printing, departing from Nadi.
-Visit the Kalevu Cultural Centre on the Coral Coast where you can see what historic Fijian villages used to look like.
-Sign up to the Flavours of Fiji Cooking School, with classes for both adults and kids.
+Join a cultural tour, for instance with Excite Tours & Travel, for a village visit, pottery making and tapa printing, departing from Sigatoka and the Coral Coast (more info on Viator and Tripadvisor).
+Visit the Kalevu Cultural Centre at Gecko’s Resort on the Coral Coast where you can see what historic Fijian villages used to look like.
+Sign up for the Flavours of Fiji Cooking School, with classes for both adults and kids (more info on Viator and Tripadvisor).
 The Sabeto Mud Pools near Nadi are run by the local village and provide a fun and therapeutic experience with local food usually sold on sight.
 Speaking of food, experiencing a market in Nadi, Lautoka or Suva is a must!
 And the amazingly vibrant Sri Siva Subramaniya Temple in Nadi… And the list goes on!

 See what other cultural activities you could be getting involved in with our 10 Best Ways to Experience the Fijian Culture.